rayzor65/lawn-challenge/README.md

+From root project directory run the following
+$ ./vendor/phpunit/phpunit/phpunit tests/BaseTest

 Some assumptions
 - All the test input is in the right format

-From root project directory run the following
-$ ./vendor/phpunit/phpunit/phpunit tests/BaseTest
+- ~PHP 5.5
+- Format is like below
 Eg test-1
 5 5 #size
 1 2 N #mower1 position